 4. Charitable Receipts

 If you donate to a qualified charity, you can deduct that amount on your taxes by filing a Schedule A and itemizing your deductions.
 In general, you can deduct up to 60% of your AGI via these donations.
-However, the CARES Act eliminated this limit for cash donations to certain charities.
+However, the CARES Act eliminated this limit for cash donations to certain charities in 2020.
 This tax year, you can also deduct up to $300 in cash donations without having to itemize.

 When you donate to an organization, you should receive a receipt or other documentation outlining the amount you donated and whether or not it may be tax deductible.
 These won’t necessarily come in the form of an official 1098 form, which means you’ll need to keep track of your individual donations throughout the year so you can use them to maximize your return once it’s time to file.